Speeding man in Alpharetta pulled over with alien doll passenger

 The driver got off with a verbal warning - and some laughs from the officer - who took photographs of the safety-belted alien police later posted on social media.

-"The officer sent us the picture and we thought it would be a little light hearted humor to share with our community."
-Says the Lead Public Affairs Officer with the Alpharetta Department of Public Saftey.
+"The officer sent us the picture and we thought it would be a little light hearted humor to share with our community," the Lead Public Affairs Officer with the Alpharetta Department of Public Safety said.

 The Associated Press contributed to this report.